Resolving Disputes and Reporting Complaints

 At some point all of us will need to take our vehicles into an automotive repair shop, whether it's for routine maintenance like oil changes and tune-ups or more extensive work like collision repairs.You should normally feel confident that a repair shop will do the work properly and for a reasonable price.
 However, when you believe work has not been done properly, or that you have not been treated fairly by an automotive repair dealer, it's important that you have a place to turn to for help.
 That place is the Bureau of Automotive Repair.

-How Can BAR Help Me?Each year, BAR negotiates more than $4 million in rework, refunds, and adjustments on behalf of consumers.
+How Can BAR Help Me?Each year, BAR negotiates millions of dollars in rework, refunds, and adjustments on behalf of consumers.
 If you feel you have a complaint requiring investigation, we'll help you check it out!

 How Do I File a Complaint?

 There are three ways you can file a complaint: